-DSP-19023 and TCPII-126-05-03 are found to be in general conformance with previous Planning Board approvals for CSP-02004, PPS 4-04035, PPS 4-17027, DSP-05042, and DSP-05042-02 d.
-Transportation- The Planning Board adopted, herein by reference, a memorandum dated February 18, 2020 (Masog to Bossi), which notes the following:
+DSP-19023 and TCPII-126-05-03 can be found in general conformance with previous Planning Board approvals for CSP-02004, PPS 4-04035, PPS 4-17027, DSP-05042, and DSP-05042-02 d.
+Transportation-In a memorandum dated February 18, 2020 (Masog to Bossi), the Transportation Planning Section stated that they reviewed the DSP application referenced above for conformance with the applicable conditions of prior approvals that have been included in the findings of this report.
+The additional comments are provided, as follows: